pechyonkin/key-dl-architectures/README.md

 Due to the fact that the network resided on 2 GPUs, it had to be split in 2 parts that communicated only partially.
 Note that layers C2, C4 and C5 only received as inputs outputs of preceding layers that resided on the same GPU.
 Communication between GPUs only happened at layer C3 as well as F1, F2 and the output layer.

+The network was trained using gradient descent with momentum and learning rate decay.
+In addition, during training, learning rate was decreased manually by the factor of 10 whenever validation error rate stopped improving.

 ### **Additional readings**

 - Paper: [Rectified Linear Units Improve Restricted Boltzmann Machines](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.165.6419&rep=rep1&type=pdf)